badhive/alca/README.md

 you'll be able to fully customise the way in which you send files and receive events.

 ALCA requires a sensor to execute files and thus receive events.
 A sensor must be installed and run separately so that ALCA can connect to it.

-If connected in local mode, ALCA submits the path of the file requested to be analysed to the sensor.
+If connected in local mode (-l), ALCA submits the path of the file requested to be analysed to the sensor.
 The sensor (assumed to be installed on the same machine) can then run this file and report any events it gathers back to the engine via the same socket.
-If connected in remote mode, ALCA sends the entire requested file over the socket to be received and run by the sensor.
+If connected in remote mode (-r), ALCA sends the entire requested file over the socket to be received and run by the sensor.

-Sensors are in active development at https://github.com/badhive/alca-sensors.
-However, you may wish to write and integrate your own.
-The **documentation** outlines how this can be done.
+ALCA's own flagship sensor is currently in active development.

 ### Credits / References / Inspirations